Learn More About Horse Therapy in San Diego

 - Communication: Learning to communicate and achieve harmony with a large animal promotes intuition, stepping outside of one’s comfort zone, and patience.
 Horses’ sensitivity to non-verbal communication assists children, adolescents, and adults to develop greater awareness of their emotions, the non-verbal cues that they may be communicating, and the critical role of non-verbal communication in relationships.

-- Growth With Nature: Through Equine Assisted Therapy individuals have a unique opportunity to encounter the outdoors from a new perspective.
+- Growth With Nature: Through this form of therapy, individuals have a unique opportunity to encounter the outdoors from a new perspective.
 Feelings of joy and connection are often discovered or revived as we experience nature’s beauty in a renewed way.
 Especially for children and teenagers, engaging in therapy in a more natural, peaceful, outdoor environment greatly enhances the benefits of therapy.

 - Social Skills: Equine Assisted Therapy supports people in learning appropriate non-verbal and verbal communication, receiving and understanding positive and negative feedback, reciprocity in relationships, assertiveness, initiative, and engagement.
 It is very powerful in moving clients who are socially isolated or withdrawn to a more open, positive, and appropriate social platform.
 A positive relationship with a horse is often the first, safe step toward practicing the social skills needed to initiate closer relationships with people, learn trust, and engage in social reciprocity.